AdobeDocs/campaign-classic.it-IT/help/configuration/using/data-schemas.md

    ![](assets/s_ncs_configuration_structure.png)

 1. Aggiornare la struttura del database per creare la tabella a cui verrà collegato lo schema.
-Per ulteriori informazioni, vedere [Aggiornamento della struttura](../../configuration/using/updating-the-database-structure.md)del database.
+For more on this, refer to [Updating the database structure](../../configuration/using/updating-the-database-structure.md).